We provide accommodation and support for young people who are homeless or at risk of becoming homeless.

 Can I appeal if I don’t get offered a place?

 Yes, you have the right to appeal.
 You or your referrer must write to the Service Manager within 14 days of being told that we are unable to offer you a place, giving reasons why you think the decision was wrong.
-If the Service Manager thinks your application should be reconsidered, then your application will be looked at again at the next Allocation Panel meeting.
 If the Service Manager does not think your reasons for appealing are justified, your appeal will be passed to the Community Support Manager at CHS who will arrange an appeal hearing.
 You have the right to have someone with you at the appeal hearing

 How much will I have to pay to live at Wheatsheaf Close?

-You will need to pay the rent and any service charges and if you are not working we will support you to apply for Housing Benefit towards these costs.
-You do not have to pay for the support as this is funded by Cambridgeshire County Council.
+You will need to pay the rent and any service charges.
+We will support you to apply for housing benefits towards these costs.

-The CHS Young Futures Support Service works with other providers of young peoples’ supported accommodation in Cambridge which form the Young Futures Partnership (YFP) and includes Riverside, Richmond Fellowship, Orwell and YMCA Trinity.
+CHS Young Futures Support Service works in collaboration with other younger people’s providers within the City of Cambridge who collectively form The Young Futures Partnership (YFP) The partnership includes Riverside, (Cambridge Foyer) Orwell, (Whitworth House) and YMCA Trinity Group.

 What kind of support will I get at the Young Futures Support Service (YFSS)?

-• Support and motivation to make positive changes in your life
+· Support and motivation to make positive changes to your life.

-• Advice and support regarding physical and mental health, diet, substance misuse, contraception, sexual health, domestic and other forms of abuse
+· Advice and support regarding physical and mental health, diet, substance misuse, sexual health, domestic and other forms of abuse

-• Advice and support to claim welfare benefits
+· Advice and support regarding benefits and entitlements.

 Are there eligibility criteria I need to meet?